oleks/hreyfan/README.md

 Much as ravens enabled Viking mobility throughout the world, Hreyfan enables code mobility throughout the world.
-Such a Norse-themed name was chosen because Hreyfan is heavily inspired by the programming languages Emerald and [Erlang](https://www.erlang.org/), both having significant Scandinavian roots.
+Such a Norse-themed name was also chosen because Hreyfan is heavily inspired by the programming languages Emerald and [Erlang](https://www.erlang.org/), both having significant Scandinavian roots.